MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-date-ranges.md

 ---

 # Enter Dates and Times
 There are various places throughout the application where you can enter dates and times in fields.
 For example, on a sales order, you can set the shipment date.
 When filtering lists or report data, you can enter dates and times to pinpoint only the data that you are interested in.
-To make data entry faster an more efficient, there are various ways that you can enter dates and times.
+To make data entry faster, there are various ways that you can enter dates and times.

 ## Check your region and language settings
 The **My Settings** page specifies the **Region** and **Language** that you are using in the application.
 These settings influence how you enter dates and times.